lpod/lpod-python/doc/level1.rst

 context-related method.

-While the identifier and the class are mandatory as soon as a note is inserted in a document, these parameter are not required at the creation time.
+While the identifier and the class are mandatory as soon as a note is inserted in a document, these parameters are not required at the creation time.
 They can be provided (or changed) through the insert_note() method.

 The ``insert_note()`` method allows the user to insert the note in the same way